Ramganj Mandi: Demographics

 169 villages come under sub district Ramganj Mandi.
-Total population of Ramganj Mandi Sub District is 272,448 of which 142,353 are males and 130,095 are females.
+The total population of Ramganj Mandi subdistrict is 272,448, of which 142,353 are males and 130,095 are females.
 Ramganjmandi is a major market for agriculture for Rajasthan and surrounding area of Madhya Pradesh.
 Its revenue for the state Rajasthan is more than 18 district of Rajasthan.
-Ramganjmandi is a trading and industrial hub of south east Rajasthan so heavy exchange of transport are always there.
-Thus without make it a political district it has RTO office RJ33.
-Most of kota stone mines and producing units is present in this city.

 History

-City was earlier outskirt of village Khairabad, famous for the temple of Maa Falaudi.
+The city was formerly an outskirt of Khairabad village.
 People started living around the railway station which was then known as Khairabad road, Suket road.